1. How does Hungarian higher education legislation affect CEU's operations in Hungary, and how will it affect them in future?

 2. Is it true that CEU does not comply with Hungarian higher education regulations?

 CEU has been operating legally in Hungary for over two decades.

 3. Will CEU continue its operations?

 CEU will continue its operations under all circumstances.

-4. Will CEU move to the U.S. or to any other country?
+4. Will CEU move to Austria or any other country?

 CEU is a recognized brand for quality graduate education and its name will not be changed.

 8. Will CEU remain an independent institution able to exercise its academic freedom?

 As CEU President and Rector Michael Ignatieff has repeatedly said publicly, CEU will not surrender its academic freedom to anyone.